 Potassium is a mineral and an electrolyte that the body requires to support key processes.
-It is one of the seven essential macrominerals and plays a role in the function of the kidneys.
-Having too much or too little potassium can result in complications that affect the kidneys.
+It plays a role in the function of the kidneys.
+However, having too much or too little potassium may be bad for the kidneys as it can result in complications.

 Potassium plays a key role in a number of bodily processes, including nerve transmission, heart contractility, cellular transport, and normal kidney function.
 It is important that people get sufficient potassium from the diet, as an imbalance can cause problems in the body.